-NYC keeping schools closed; online classes to continue
+School’s out or in?
+Governor, mayor give different answers

-NEW YORK (AP) — Public schools in New York City’s 1.1 million-student district will be shuttered for the rest of the academic year, but online education will continue as the city struggles to contain the coronavirus outbreak, Mayor Bill de Blasio announced Saturday.
+NEW YORK (AP) — Public school sites in the 1.1 million-student New York City district will be shuttered for the rest of the academic year to curb the spread of the coronavirus, the mayor said Saturday — but was quickly challenged by the governor, who said the decision on school closings was his to make.

+“It is my legal authority in this situation, yes,” Gov. Andrew Cuomo said at his daily briefing on the outbreak.

-It was not an easy decision to close schools, de Blasio said, “but it is the right decision and it’s also a decision made a little clearer by the fact that the distance learning is working more and more every day.”
+Mayor Bill de Blasio, like Cuomo a Democrat, had said earlier in the day that it was not an easy decision to close school buildings in favor of online learning for the rest of the school year, but that “it is the right decision and it’s also a decision made a little clearer by the fact that the distance learning is working more and more every day.”

-The goal is to reopen school sites by September, and high school graduates may be denied a commencement ceremony, de Blasio said.
+The goal, he said, is to reopen school sites by September, adding that high school graduates may be denied a commencement ceremony.

+But Cuomo said school closings would have to be coordinated with districts surrounding the city.

+“So I understand the mayor’s position, which is he wants to close them until June, and we may do that, but we’re going to do it in a coordinated sense with the other localities,” Cuomo said.
+“It makes no sense for one locality to take an action that’s not coordinated with the others.”

 School buildings in New York City, the U.S. epicenter of the pandemic, have been closed since March 16.
 A massive effort to move instruction online has met mixed success in the city, where many low-income students lack Wi-Fi and devices for connecting to their virtual classrooms.